 BCHSJS ADMINISTRATION & FACULTY

-Yardena Bannett joined BCHSJS this year.
+Yardena Bannett has been teaching at BCHSJS for the past two years.
 She has a B.A. in Jewish Studies with a minor in Psychology from Stern College for Women.
 She studied at Michlala in Jerusalem for two years.
 She previously was a special education teacher, a program coordinator for YACHAD, and a sensory room director at Camp HASC.
 Presently she is a senior/alumni coordinator for NCSY.
 She is married to Rabbi Ariel Bannett.
 They have four children: Shalva, Ahuva, Yonah and Akiva.

-Rabbi Gary Hoffman has been teaching at our school for the past 16 years.
+Rabbi Gary Hoffman has been teaching at BCHSJS for the past 19 years.
 He received a B.A. from Yeshiva University in Classical Languages; an M.A. from Teacher’s College, Columbia University in Educational Administration, and rabbinical ordination from the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.
 He taught at the Moriah School for 24 years; served as the youth activities director in several synagogues; and was a founding member of Jewish Education for Special Children, where he served on its board.
 Presently he teaches Judaic Studies at the Hebrew Academy of Nassau County (HANC).
 Gary is married to Basha.
 They have two children.